viperproject/gobra-book/src/loops-binarysearch.md

 Let us begin by writing the specification.
 First, we must require the `arr` to be sorted.
-We have already seen how we can write this as precondition:
+We have already seen how we can write this as a precondition:
 ``` gobra
 requires forall i, j int :: 0 <= i && i < j && j < len(arr) ==> arr[i] <= arr[j]
 ```

 To understand the the behavior we want to achieve we can look at a small example.
-Note that for values like `1` that are contained in `arr` we want the index just after the last occurrence of that value to be returned.
+Note that for values like `1` contained in `arr` we want the index just after the last occurrence of that value to be returned.
 ``` gobra
 arr := [7]int{0, 1, 1, 2, 3, 5, 8}
 binarySearch(arr, -1) == 0